PAWANKUAMARPANDIT/PAWANKUAMARPANDIT/README.md

 - **Frameworks/Libraries**: React.js
 - **UI/UX Design**: Responsive Design, CSS Preprocessors (Sass, Less)

-## Projects
-Explore my featured projects, showcasing different aspects of my full-stack development skills.

-### Project 1: Map Tracker
-A web application that allows users to check and track specific places and find the distance between the user and the selected location.

-**Languages and Technologies Used**: Node.js, Express, EJS

-### Project 2: Backend of YouTube-like Website
-Developed the backend for a website similar to YouTube, enabling functionalities such as video uploads, user authentication.

-**Languages and Technologies Used**: Node.js, Express, MongoDB

-### Project 3: My Portfolio Js, TailwindCSS
-The project includes multiple pages like Home, About, Contact, User, Github,location and a 404 Not Found page,outlet is been used for some common layout like header and footer where main section will only move.

 ## Social Media
 Connect with me on various platforms: